practice ethos

 The Warou - I want to thank Olivia Jackson, Artist, for her interpretation and contribution of the image

 Another way to name Spiritual Direction is Spiritual Companioning, and my hope is to accompany people on their journey to finding their true selves.
 Life crises shroud clarity, and yet deep within each of us is the source of all life who resides in this place where our true self is discovered.
-Trappist Monk and Spiritual writer Thomas Merton described this as the ‘point vierge’ or ‘virgin point’, the point of truth in each of us.
-We are all invited to wake up to our true design, our unique way of being with others and our world and to realise that we are all deeply interconnected.
+Trappist Monk and Spiritual writer Thomas Merton described this as the ‘point vierge’ or ‘virgin point’, the point of light, or life in each of us.
+We are all invited to wake up to our true design, our unique way of being with others and our world and in doing so to realise that we are all deeply interconnected.

 What shape will our existence take and how will we navigate the path of unknowing ahead of us.
 What is the meaning of life?
 Where is God?
 Is there a God?
 Existential questions dominate our conversations and visit our dreams.